Unturned3/Microdot/wiki/3_miniSystem/2_install.md

 	Don't use /usr: Y
 Init Utilities --->
 	linuxrc: support running init from initrd (not initramfs): N

+# If you are building a statically-linked busybox, select the following as well:

+Settings --->
+	Build static binary (no shared libs): Y
 ```

 Save and exit the configuration interface.
 Now compile & install busybox: